pierrebernatchez/latexhelper/doc/privatepypi.rst

    sudo supevisorctl start ubuntu_devpi_server

-If and when we want to stop it we can use this command.
-But for now we will leave it running.
+Not now, but If and when we want to stop it we can use this command.

 .. code-block:: bash

    sudo supevisorctl stop ubuntu_devpi_server

-Point the devpi client to our running devpi server
+We needto point the devpi client to our running devpi server

 .. code-block:: bash